mathspp/mathspp/pages/02.blog/01.pydonts/set-and-frozenset/item.en.md

 The only thing that _actually_ matters is the items that are in the shopping cart.

-If you buy milk, chocolate, and cheese, it doesn't matter the ordered in which those items are registered.
+If you buy milk, chocolate, and cheese, it doesn't matter the order in which those items are registered.
 What matters is that you bought milk, chocolate, and cheese.

 In that sense, you could say that the groceries you bought form a set: